ganeshnithyanandam/strParametrised-piggy-bank/README.md

 We're interested in the `StrParameterisedPiggyBankContract`.

 ## Run the PAB executable
-### Rule of this piggy bank
+### Parametrised piggy banks
-The piggy bank has a restriction that you cannot withdraw unless it has accumulated at least 1 million lovelace.
+These piggy banks are parametrised by the name of the beneficiary.
+In practice the public key hash of the beneficiary wallet will be used for parametrisation.
+Here in order to avoid complexity of passing in pkh in the REST api requests and convering it to a PublicKeyHash, a simple string is used.
+This still demostrates the use of parametrisation.

-### Put, empty and inspect
+### Put, empty, inspect and logPkh

-After starting the PAB, you may want to run `./run.sh` to send some requests to the server.
+After starting the PAB, you can run `./run.sh` to send requests to the server and observe the results.

 First, we activate four distinct wallets.
+Dad, Mom, Jack and Jill.
+Each script address to which lovelace can be sent is a piggy bank.

 Then in order this following requests and responses can be observed

-- Wallet 1 puts 199999 lovelace
-- Wallet 2 puts 299999 lovelace
-- Wallet 3 tries to empty but not allowed since total < 1 M lovelace
-- Wallet 2 puts 1000000 lovelace.
-- Wallet 4 inspect the wallet with 'inspect' endpoint.
-It finds 1499998 lovelace in total
-- Wallet 4 tries to empty and is successful
+- Using the `logPkh` endpoint the pkh of Jack's and Jill's wallet are printed.
+- Dad adds 2000000 lovelace to Jack's piggy bank using `put` endpoint.
+- Mom then puts 3000000 lovelave to Jill's piggy bank.
+- Dad uses `inspect` endpoint and sees that Jack's piggy bank now has the lovelace he put.
+- Jack empties his piggy bank using the `empty` endpoint.
+- `inspect` Jack's piggy bank and can be seen to be empty
+- Finally Jill empties her piggy bank using the `empty` endpoint.

 Note that:
-Wallet 3's failed attempt actually didn't cost it anything.

-A strong selling point for Cardano is that we can check quite a bit of information before data ever hits the chain.
-Anyone who spent hundreds of USD on a few occassions on a failed ETH transaction will appreciate this.
+It was possible to create two different script addresses for Jack and Jill to be used as piggy bank.